adrienchaton/CharTransformer_playground/literature.md

 ## General NLP

+* Miyato / Adversarial training methods for semi-supervised text classification / 2016
+* Al-Rfou / Character-level language modeling with deeper self-attention / 2018
+* Fedus / Maskgan: better text generation via filling in the_ / 2018
 * Radford / Improving Language Understanding by Generative Pre-Training (GPT) / 2018 / **read**
 * Devlin / BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding / 2019 / **read**
 * Liu / RoBERTa: A Robustly Optimized BERT Pretraining Approach / 2019 / **read**
+* Lan / Albert: A lite bert for self-supervised learning of language representations / 2019
 * Jain / Attention is not Explanation / 2019
 * Wiegreffe / Attention is not not Explanation / 2019
-* Wang / BERT has a Mouth, and It Must Speak: BERT as a Markov Random Field Language Model / 2019
+* Wang / BERT has a Mouth, and It Must Speak: BERT as a Markov Random Field Language Model / 2019 / **read**
-* Yang / XLNet: Generalized Autoregressive Pretraining for Language Understanding / 2019
+* Yang / XLNet: Generalized Autoregressive Pretraining for Language Understanding / 2019 / **read**
+* Dai / Transformer-xl: Attentive language models beyond a fixed-length context / 2019
 * Conneau / Cross-lingual Language Model Pretraining / 2019
-* Ott / FAIRSEQ: A Fast, Extensible Toolkit for Sequence Modeling / 2019
+* Ott / FAIRSEQ: A Fast, Extensible Toolkit for Sequence Modeling / 2019 / **read**
 * Xiong / On Layer Normalization in the Transformer Architecture / 2020
 * Tay / Efficient Transformers: A Survey / 2020
 * Beltagy / Longformer: The Long-Document Transformer / 2020